ErHaWeb/klaro_consent_manager/Documentation/Editor/Index.rst

 For Editors
 ===========

-After installing this extension, you are able to create a Klaro **configuration** that is later referenced via the site configuration of the site for which Consent Management is to be set up.
+After installing this extension, you are able to create a Klaro :ref:`configuration <for-editors-configuration>` that is later referenced via the site configuration of the site for which Consent Management is to be set up.

-**Services** are referenced via the Klaro configuration.
+:ref:`Services <for-editors-service>` are referenced via the Klaro configuration.
 Services can also be created independently of editing the Klaro configuration.
-In the context of editing services, information on the **cookies** used by the service in question can be specified inline.
+In the context of editing services, information on the :ref:`cookies <for-editors-cookie>` used by the service in question can be specified inline.

 General setup
 =============